HPC-SimTools/IPS-framework/examples-proposed/020-simple-ensemble/README.md

 ## Output

-Runnming the example will generate log files in the current directory.
+Running the example will generate log files in the current directory.
 However, the ensembles will be found in the `ENSEMBLES` directory, which was specified via SIM_ROOT in `ensemble.conf`.
 The output inside `ENSEMBLES` will look like: